-The Therm-a-Rest XTherm Sleeping Pad is still a reliable, durable, lightweight and high-R-value sleeping pad even though the WingLock Valve and Pump Sack included with the new model aren’t a huge improvement over the previous model’s.
+The Therm-a-Rest XTherm Sleeping Pad is still a reliable, durable, lightweight, and high-R-value sleeping pad even though the WingLock Valve and Pump Sack included with the new model isn’t a huge improvement over the previous model’s.
 If you decided not to use the new pump sack, you can still blow up the XTherm by mouth and benefit from the reduced deflation effort provided by the WingLock valve.

 What I find puzzling is why Therm-a-Rest went to all the trouble of developing a new valve when they could have used a pre-existing, 1-way, flush valve like those used by Sea-to-Summit or Exped without having to reinvent the wheel.
 I understand the desire to have a uniqueness factor in your products, but the honeycombed reflective insulation found in the NeoAir pads is still without parallel in terms of weight-to-performance and a key competitive differentiator.
 I would have prioritized other innovations rather than a new valve, which I suspect was motivated by internal reasons rather than satisfying consumer-driven needs.

 Regardless, I still recommend using the NeoAir XTherm for winter camping and backpacking.
 It’s still the lightest weight, easy-to-pack, and highest R-value air mattress available for winter camping and backpacking.

 Disclosure: Therm-a-Rest provided the author with an XTherm pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches